maxchemtov/Database/README.txt

 The database colour codes the entries, taking the above conditions into account.
-There are several other automated features, which are listed by clicking a button labelled "Instructions" in the top left corner.
+There are several other automated features, which are listed by clicking the button labelled "Instructions" in the top left corner.

 The Extra-Curricular Activities Coordinator required that it be an Excel file.